aWildOtto/ZombieDigger/README.md

 # Introduction
 ![game](/screenShots/1.PNG)

-This is a simple Zombie Digger game and is a combination of Minecraft with zombies.
+This is a simple Zombie Digger game and is a combination of mine seeker and zombies.

 ![gameplay](/screenShots/2.PNG)

 Every scanned block shows the number of mines in the same column and row or a zombie is dug up.
-Different sound effects are played on scans and game won Finding all zombies to win
+Different sound effects are played on scans and game won Find all zombies to win

 ![game won](/screenShots/4.PNG)